How to limit vaccines and keep your dog safe

 It is more likely that no vaccines or a minimal vaccine protocol are safer.

 Vaccines can cause serious side-effects that are often not noticed or recognized by conventional medical science.

-No one can give you 100 percent guarantee that your puppy will not get infected with or without vaccines.
+No one can give you a 100 percent guarantee that your puppy will not get infected with or without vaccines.

-PS: If you currently work with a practitioner who demands vaccinating your pet, remember that it is you who makes the final decision.
+PS: If you currently work with a practitioner who demands vaccinating your pet, remember it is you who makes the final decision.
 Be polite, state your request clearly and notice how much you can stand your ground.
 You are there for your pet.